microshare/microshare.github.io/docs/2/installer/deploy-m/app-guide.md

 And so the application will recognize all its key parameters to be able to declare the device on the network directly and will also tell the type of the sensor.

-So you will be redirected to the page to fill in the information, which is the same page as the modification page.
+You will be redirected to a page to fill in the information, which is the same page as the modification page.

 {% include image.html width="250rem" url="/assets/img/Deploy-M-app/Deploy-M07.PNG" description="Deploy-M App" %}